Social Security Administration (SSA) Quarterly Data for

-The goal of the Social Security Administration (SSA) is to improve core services provided to the public and provide alternative methods for conducting business with the agency.
-In support of this goal, SSA is committed to providing equal access to services for limited English proficient (LEP) individuals.
-The above datasets provide quarterly volumes of the Social Security Disability initial claims at the national level for Asian & Pacific Islander language preferences.
+The goal of the SSA is to improve core services provided to the public and provide alternative methods for conducting business with the agency.
+In support of this goal, SSA is committed to providing equal access to services for Limited English Proficient (LEP) individuals.
+The above data sets provide quarterly volumes of the Social Security Disability Insurance (SSDI) initial claims at the national level for Asian American and Pacific Islander language preferences.

 Agency Program Description

 SSA administers two different programs which pay disability benefits: Social Security Disability Insurance benefits (SSDI), and Supplemental Security Income (SSI).
 The Disability Insurance program pays benefits to you and certain members of your family if you are "insured," meaning that you worked long enough and paid Social Security taxes.
 The disability standard for SSDI and SSI benefits are the same except for issues of blindness and for SSI Disabled Child benefits (SSI DC).
 Eligibility for disability benefits for both programs administered by SSA has two sets of eligibility criteria, namely disability and non-disability criteria.
 A favorable finding is required for both disability and non-disability criteria for benefits to be awarded.

 SSA collects language preference data when members of the public contact us to apply for Social Security and Medicare benefits and services.
 We use our electronic systems to capture this information.
 The Social Security Unified Measurement System (SUMS) provides work measurement data for all workloads processed throughout SSA.
 SUMS Counts Demographics Data (SCDD) is the data source for SSA's LEP reports.
 SCDD is populated by associating the agency's SUMS workload data with demographics data, which is housed in the SUMS client tables and is sourced by the Integrated Client Data Base.
 Demographics data includes spoken language, written language, age range, and gender.